• Art magazine

 Scandinavian home design in practice - this is how the Nordic living style succeeds in your own four walls

-with a symbol are affiliate links.
-We basically only recommend products that we would use (or use).
-If you visit affiliate links in our content, we may receive a commission for your purchase (without additional costs for you).
-This is how we finance the free editorial content for you ( more details here )
+Links marked with a symbol are affiliate links.
+We only recommend products we use (or would use) ourselves.
+If you visit affiliate links in our content, we may receive a commission on your purchase (at no extra cost to you).
+This helps fund the free editorial content we provide to you ( more details here ).

 With a Scandinavian interior design, you can create a room that is tidy and tidy but is cozy at the same time.
 It is a wonderful way to personalize your home and underline your personal style.

-Basic tips for a facility in the Scandi Chic
+Basic tips for a Scandi-chic interior

 The Scandinavian living style is much more than just minimalism and bright colors.
 He lives from a loving composition of many small details. "